shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 ### Production deployment

-While we already added the repository to the Docs CLI, it's not included in the production build by default.
+While we already added the repository to the Docs CLI, it is not included in the production build by default.

 The new repository needs to be activated in `.github/scripts/mount.sh`.
 This script is needed to apply correct build config in production build and during PR workflows where custom `branch` or even `org` are used and switched to by overwriting environment variables.